-There will be 1 major project, which together will count towards your final grade.
-Projects will be completed collaboratively in groups.
-Projects will be a combination of group contribution and individual contribution.
-Students should start to interact with other students in the class to start forming groups.
-Students should inquire about each other's availability and pick a group leader.
-Most weeks will have one or more discussion topics to respond to.
+There will be 1 major final project, which together with the weekly assignments will count towards your final grade.
+Some of the weekly assignment projects will be completed collaboratively in groups.
+Group Projects will be a combination of group contribution and individual contribution.
+Students should start to interact with other students in the class to start forming groups to work and study with.
+For group projects, students should inquire about each other's availability and pick a group leader.
+I will demonstrate how to use Canvas for group Video Conferencing, group chat conferencing, and document collaboration.
+Most weeks will have one or more discussion assignment topics to respond to.
 Discussion forum points will count towards your final grade.
 There will be additional graded lab work and weekly assignments that will prepare you for the projects and exams; these will also count towards your final grade.
-You will have to use the material learned in class, textbook and additional class material to complete work in the lab work and projects.
+You will have information learned in class, the textbook, and additional class material to complete work in the in class lab work assignment and the Weekly Assignments.
 More information about lab work and projects will be posted for download to weekly modules in the Module section of our courses website in Canvas as the semester progresses.